SmoshiNex/StarCoreTech---QR-BASED-SMART-CAMPUS-ATTENDANCE-AND-REAL-TIME-PARENT-NOTIFICATION-SYSTEM/README.md

-📱 QR-Based Smart Campus Attendance and Real-Time Parent Notification System 🧩 Introduction
+📱 QRattend: QR-Based Smart Campus Attendance and Real-Time Parent Notification System 🧩 Introduction

 The QR-Based Smart Campus Attendance and Real-Time Parent Notification System automates student attendance monitoring using QR codes.
 Manual attendance processes are often time-consuming, error-prone, and inefficient for large classes.
 This system enables teachers to record attendance effortlessly while automatically notifying parents about absences or tardiness via SMS or email.